jhrug/wav2vec-depression-intervention/README.md

 The main finding is that the model ended up encoding who is speaking rather than depression-specific infomration, and that confound already seems to be encoded in the pretrained Wav2Vec 2.0 representations before any fine-tuning happens.
 This means that a chunk of the prior literature reporting strong results on this task may pick up on speaker identity rather than depression.
 More detail in the thesis itself under `thesis and supplemental material/`.

-This repo also holds preprocessing for a separate intervention study (interviews + journal recordings), not just the DAIC-WoZ pipeline, so don't assume everything here feeds into the same model.
+The setup used to surface this isn't specific to this model or dataset.
+This repo also holds preprocessing for a separate intervention study (interviews and journal recordings), and the pipeline as a whole is offered as a starting point for anyone wanting to extend these findings by fine-tuning an acoustic foundation model on a more varied set of depression estimation tasks before testing its robustness and applying explainability techniques.

 ## File structure